JuliaQuant/MarketTechnicals.jl/README.md

 The current test suite passes silently and stops completely if an error is detected.
 Expect improvements to this interface in the future.

+## Important near-term goals

+Since TA functions can be implemented in different ways, a github web page is planned to document how the implementations in `Oil` are handled.
+This will include references and credits as appropriate.